thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 The highs of 2018 were speaking at [Agile India](https://2018.agileindia.org/), [NCrafts](http://ncrafts.io/) and
-[Lean Agile Scotland](https://leanagile.scot/2018/).
-As said, I have this tendency to put some conferences on a pedestal.

-The absolute high was
+[Lean Agile Scotland](https://leanagile.scot/2018/) because they were out of my league.
+But the absolute high was
 [CodeMotion Milan 2018](https://milan2018.codemotionworld.com/).

 > Finally, I managed to get "Feature Branching considered Evil" accepted at a